 You may have heard of the "marriage tax" or the "marriage penalty."
 There is no specific tax for married people.
 The so-called marriage penalty is the higher total tax some taxpayers may pay due to provisions in the tax code.

 For example, you can use $3,000 of capital losses to offset ordinary income, such as wages, every year.
 A single person can deduct up to $3,000 against ordinary income and a married couple together can only deduct up to $3,000 against ordinary income.
 If the married couple files separately, they can each only deduct $1,500 of capital loss against ordinary income.

 Most limits and phase-out ranges are higher for a married couple than for a single person, but they may be less than two times the amounts for a single person.
-The child tax credit is one example - the credit begins to be phased out for a single person with an income of $75,000 (for 2016).
-For a married couple, the credit starts to phase out at $110,000 - considerably less than twice the level for single taxpayers.
+For example, a single person can make up to $200,000 before the Medicare surtax is applied, but the limit for a married couple is $250,000.

 If you are married and living with your spouse, you must file as married filing jointly or married filing separately.
 You cannot choose to file as single or head of household.
-However, if you were separated from your spouse on December 31, 2016 by a separate maintenance decree, you may choose to file as single.
+However, if you were separated from your spouse before December 31, 2019 by a separate maintenance decree, you may choose to file as single.

 You may be able to file as a head of household instead of as married if you meet certain qualifications to be considered unmarried.
 You must be a U.S. citizen or resident the entire year, not file with your spouse, pay more than half the cost of keeping up your home during the year, and have your child in your home for more than half of the year.
 The child must be your dependent, or a child who would have been your dependent except that you released the dependency to the other parent.
 In addition, your spouse must not have lived in the home during the last six months of the year.